Coonskin (film): Plot

-Rabbit first goes up against Managan (Frank de Kova), a virulently racist and homophobic police officer and bagman for the Mafia, who demonstrates his contempt for African-Americans in various ways, including a refusal to bathe before an anticipated encounter with them (he believes that they are not worth it).
-When Managan finds out that Rabbit has been taking his payoffs, he and his cohorts, Ruby (Frank de Kova) and Bobby, are led to a nightclub called "The Cottontail".
-A black stripper distracts him while an LSD sugar cube is dropped into his drink.
-Managan, while under the influence of his spiked drink, is then maneuvered into a sexual liaison with a stereotypically effeminate gay man, and then shoved into women's clothing representative of the mammy archetype, adorned in blackface, and shoved out to the back of the club, where he discovers that Ruby and Bobby are dead.
-While recovering from being drugged, he fires his gun randomly in a fit of madness, and is brutally shot to death by the arriving police (who were either called in or alerted by the gunshots going off) after shooting one of the officers dead in his stupor.
-All of Harlem celebrated the death of Managan.
+Rabbit's first enemy is Mannigan, a virulently racist and homophobic police officer and bagman for the Mafia.
+He demonstrates his contempt for African Americans in various ways, including refusing to bathe before meeting them, which he feels they do not deserve.
+Mannigan is sent by the Mafia to find Rabbit, and his search takes him, along with his associates, Ruby and Bobby, to a nightclub called "The Cottontail".

+A black stripper distracts Mannigan while an LSD cube is dropped into his drink.
+Mannigan, while under the influence of the drug, is maneuvered into a sexual liaison with an effeminate gay man, is adorned in blackface and dressed in a mammy outfit and finally thrown out the back of the club, where he discovers that Ruby and Bobby are dead.

+He then goes into a frenzy and begins shooting wildly with his gun.
+The police arrive and order him to stop; Mannigan's uncontrolled burst of bullets kills a policeman and he is then killed by the patrol.

-Rabbit's final target is the Godfather (Al Lewis), a grotesque crime boss who lives in the subway with his wife, daughter, and his cross-dressing, gay (and possibly incestuous) sons.
-The contract for killing Rabbit is given to his oldest and (possibly) only straight son, Sonny (Richard Paul).
-Arriving outside Rabbit's nightclub in blackface and clothing representative of minstrel show stereotypes, Sonny attempts to kill Rabbit, but Bear defends Rabbit, at the cost of getting shot by Sonny several times.
-When Sonny then attempts to escape in his car, he is shot multiple times by Rabbit before crashing into a wall and dying in the subsequent explosion.
-Rabbit then helps the injured Bear to safety.
-Sonny's body is cremated and taken back home, where his mother weeps over his ashes.
-She then tries to kill the Godfather in revenge for her son's death, only to be shot and killed by one of his henchmen, Mario the clown.
+Rabbit's next targets are the Godfather and the Mafia, who live in the subway.
+The mission to kill Rabbit is given to Sonny, the Godfather's oldest son.
+The hitman waits near Rabbit's nightclub in blackface and clothing representative of minstrel show stereotypes, and a machine gun hidden in a banjo.
+Sonny attempts to kill Rabbit.
+Bear defends Rabbit, at the cost of getting shot by Sonny several times.
+When Sonny then attempts to escape in his car, he is shot multiple times by Rabbit, before crashing into a wall and dying in the explosion.
+Sonny's body is cremated and taken home, where his mother mourns him before trying to kill her husband in a rage only to get killed by one of his followers.